Beatrice of Brabant: Biography

-Béatrice of Brabant was born 1225 in Leuven, the daughter of Henry II, Duke of Brabant, and Marie of Hohenstaufen who was daughter of King Philip of Swabia of the Romans.
+Béatrice of Brabant was born 1225 in Leuven.
+She was the daughter of Henry II, Duke of Brabant, and Marie of Hohenstaufen who was herself daughter of King Philip of Swabia of the Romans.
 Béatrice had five siblings, including Duke Henry III, and Marie who was executed for infidelity by her husband, Louis II, Duke of Bavaria.

-On 10 March 1241, she married Landgrave Henry Raspe (born 1204), who had been proclaimed king of Germany by the factions in 1246, but he had not been able to sire a child after three years of marriage to his two previous wives, Elisabeth of Brandenburg (1206-1231) and Gertrude of Babenberg.
+On 10 March 1241, she married Landgrave Henry Raspe (born 1204), who was then proclaimed king of Germany by the factions in 1246.
+The latter had not been able to sire a child after three years of marriage to his two previous wives, Elisabeth of Brandenburg (1206-1231) and Gertrude of Babenberg.
 His marriage to Béatrice also remained childless.
 Henry died of a mortal wound in 1247 without an heir, leaving the county of Thuringia to his nephew Henry.

 In November 1247, Béatrice married William II, Count of Flanders, but she was widowed again on 6 June 1251.